CroboticSolutions/arm_api2/README.md

 - [ ] Test on the real Franka
 - [ ] Test on the real Kinova
 - [ ] Test on the real FANUC
+- [ ] Fix breaking in the async mode

 ### TODO [Low priority]: